Archive third-party data

 SMS/text messaging: BlackBerry

-After third-party data is imported, you can apply Office 365 compliance features – such as Litigation Hold, eDiscovery, In-Place Archiving, Auditing, Supervision, and Office 365 retention policies – to this data.
+After third-party data is imported, you can apply Microsoft 365 compliance features—such as Litigation Hold, eDiscovery, In-Place Archiving, Auditing, Communication compliance, and retention policies—to this data.
 For example, when a mailbox is placed on Litigation Hold, third-party data is preserved.
 You can search third-party data by using Microsoft eDiscovery tools.
 Or you can apply archiving and retention policies to third-party data just like you can for Microsoft data.
-In short, archiving third-party data in Office 365 can help your organization stay compliant with government and regulatory policies.
+In short, archiving third-party data in Microsoft 365 can help your organization stay compliant with government and regulatory policies.

-There are two ways to import and archive third-party data in Office 365:
+There are two ways to import and archive third-party data in Microsoft 365:

-Use a third-party data connector in the Security & Compliance Center: Use a custom data connector that's available in the Security & Compliance Center in Office 365.
-After you set up and configure the connector, it connects to the third-party data source, converts the content of an item to an email message format, and then imports the item to a mailbox in Office 365.
-Currently, you can implement connectors to import and archive data from Facebook Business pages, corporate Twitter accounts, Instant Bloomberg, and LinkedIn.
-For the step-by-step instructions to set up a connector, see:
+Use a third-party data connector in the Security & Compliance Center: Use a custom data connector that's available in the Microsoft 365 compliance center.
+After you set up and configure the connector, it connects to the third-party data source, converts the content of an item to an email message format, and then imports the item to a mailbox in Microsoft 365.
+Currently, you can implement connectors to import and archive data from Facebook Business pages, corporate Twitter accounts, LinkedIn, Instant Bloomberg, and your organization's human resources (HR)data.
+For the step-by-step instructions to set up one of these connectors, see:

-Work with a Microsoft partner: Your organization works with a Microsoft Partner who will provide a custom connector that will be configured to extract items from the third-party data source on a regular basis and then connect to the Microsoft cloud by a third-party API and import those items to Office 365.
-The partner connector also converts the content of an item from the third-party data source to an email message and then imports them to a mailbox in Office 365.
-For a list of partners that you can work with and the step-by-step process for this method, see Work with a partner to archive third-party data in Office 365.
+Work with a Microsoft partner: Your organization works with a Microsoft Partner who will provide a custom connector that will be configured to extract items from the third-party data source on a regular basis and then connect to the Microsoft cloud by a third-party API and import those items to Microsoft 365.
+The partner connector also converts the content of an item from the third-party data source to an email message and then imports it to a mailbox in Microsoft 365.
+For a list of partners that you can work with and the step-by-step process for this method, see Work with a partner to archive third-party data in Microsoft 365.